You’d like to join?

 For the colder months, we meet indoors at the Wembley Room with varying themes to the meetings.
 Our meeting schedule includes guest speakers, Video and DVD evenings, Bring and Buy tabletop sales, and the entertaining Bits and Pieces nights.
 These are a simple yet interesting idea; members are invited to bring along their current project, or parts of, in whatever state of completion for an informal discussion with other members.
 These sessions can be educational, often for both the builder and those listening.

 The Club holds a library of Model Engineer magazines which are available for loan – if you’re missing an edition with an important article in, have a look to see if we have it amongst our collection.

 If you have a model locomotive and nowhere to take it, here’s your answer!
-The Club has a ground level miniature railway for 5 and 7.25 inch gauge models and you can arrange to come to the Railway and have a play.
+The Club has a ground level miniature railway for 3.5, 5 and 7.25inch gauge models and you can arrange to come to the Railway and have a play.

 The Railway is open for public rides each Sunday afternoon between Easter and October and you can take part in this, though for safety and insurance purposes a competency test must be taken if the member wishes to drive the fare paying public and their loco/driving trolley must meet set standards to ensure all goes smoothly.

 If a member wishes to drive trains, public or otherwise, and doesn’t have their own loco – there is always the club’s own 5″ gauge Class 08 shunter available for use and driving trolleys to borrow.
 Our regular railway crew are a friendly bunch and driving each others trains makes for an interesting afternoon.